Gulfport is an enclave within St. Petersburg, a major sprawling city in the Tampa Bay area.

-St. Petersburg is a major sprawling city in the Tampa Bay area, so it is surprising to find a piece of Old Florida right in the middle of it.
+It is surprising to find a piece of Old Florida right in the middle of this busy urban environment.

 That's exactly what Gulfport is.
 This small town of 12,000 is nestled along Boca Ciega Bay in the southern part of the city not far from where you take the impressive Sunshine Skyway across Tampa Bay down into the Bradenton and Sarasota region.

 The town is actually a tad older than St. Pete because railroad man Peter Demens built his Orange Belt Railway from Central Florida to this location.